 What Will Likely Happen to Bieber

 Bieber Will Not Be Deported

-Most importantly, all the charges against Bieber will likely end in a dismissal
+Most importantly, all the charges against Bieber will likely end in a dismissal or acquittal.

 Resisting Arrest Without Violence Charge